tbergeron/AWS-SnapAndDelete-Lambda/README.md

 - call that url whenever you need to spawn an instance of the last created AMI

 # `formatRootEBS.ps1`
+- This script is meant to be ran ON the instance.
+- CHANGE THE DRIVE LETTER based on your needs (hardcoded to `G`)
 - Script that can be executed on startup to format the ephemeral EBS root volume to NTFS.
 - To execute on startup you can add a `cmd` script to the startup directory ie.
     - In `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`